nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 - prevent multiple event registering on iOS
 - play/pause functionality over middle play button on iOS
 - stats collection on iOS
-- add errorcode for RECONNECTION_CONFIG_INVALID
+- add errorcode htmlFor RECONNECTION_CONFIG_INVALID
-- disable play recovering for mobile
+- disable play recovering htmlFor mobile
 - fix forcing tech 'h5live' on iOS

 ## **[3.5.2]**

 ### **Release Notes**

-This version contains a patch for the full screen functionality.
+This version contains a patch htmlFor the full screen functionality.
 Now full screen will only be exited, if the full screen element is the player instance.
 Before it exited every full screen on destroy without a check.